JJumSSu/WordEmbedding2Code/README.md

 ### Run Sentiment Analysis Task

-Specify trained glove_model and name of the output model.
+Specify the name of the trained compressing model and name of the classifier.

 Evluation will be conducted on the official test dataset(IMDB).